threefoldtech/tfgrid-sdk-ts/packages/stellar_solana_bridge/README.md

 # Stellar-Solana Bridge

-This project provides a user-friendly interface for transferring tokens from the Stellar network to the Solana network.
+This project provides a user-friendly interface for transferring tokens between the Stellar network and the Solana network.
 The bridge currently supports transfers from Stellar to Solana only.

 ## Features